 Is SkinCeuticals Owned By A Non-Cruelty-Free Parent Company?

 Yes.
 SkinCeuticals is owned by L’Oreal, a parent corporation that still engages in animal testing in 2023.

 Some cruelty-free consumers may choose to purchase and support cruelty-free brands owned by animal-tested parent corporations as they hope it will convince the parent company to become cruelty-free.

 But in this case, SkinCeuticals is NOT cruelty-free, and neither is its parent corporation, L’Oreal.

 To wrap up, SkinCeuticals allows its products to be tested on animals when required by law, like when selling in China.
 Therefore, we would NOT consider SkinCeuticals to be a cruelty-free brand.

 Currently, SkinCeuticals is on our List of Brands to Avoid – Animal Tested.

 Is SkinCeuticals Vegan?

+❌ SkinCeuticals is NOT vegan.
 SkinCeuticals does not claim or market itself to offer any vegan-friendly options.
-And since SkinCeuticals engages in animal testing, we wouldn’t consider anything sold or produced by SkinCeuticals to be vegan anyways.
+And since SkinCeuticals engages in animal testing in some capacity, we wouldn’t consider any SkinCeuticals products vegan anyways.